the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Blackwarden
 - They now start with Trade and Currency instead of Construction and Machinery, and are no longer a Slaver faction.
 They also lose Electronics due to the addition of Espionage mechanics.
 - Ark One only adds 5 City Strength (down from 10).
-- Board of Directors adds +2 Water/Science to Personnel Offices (was previously just +1 Water) and enables units to farm Water in combat equal to 10% of the damage they deal to enemy units.
+- Board of Directors adds +2 Water to Personnel Offices (was previously just +1 Water) and enables units to farm Water in combat equal to 10% of the damage they deal to enemy units.
 - Operations Center now costs 150 Production.
 - Personnel Offices now cost 160 Production and no longer gain bonuses from owning Slaves.
 However, they regain the standard Town Hall's Administrator slot, reduce tile purchase costs by 25%, and add a +10% Production boost for Personnel units.
 - Resource Management Servers have a harsher limit (2 vs. base scenario's 5, but all Monopoly policy buildings have this limit now) and no longer boost city growth or provide Slaves, but to compensate, they give +10% Water to the two cities that can own one.